-- (1) Except for Dr. Kenney and as otherwise indicated, compensation amounts were paid in Canadian dollars and have been converted to U.S. dollars for purposes of the table.
-For 2021, the U.S. dollar per Canadian dollar exchange rate used for such conversion was 0.7980 which was the average Bank of Canada foreign exchange rate for the 2021 fiscal year.
-For 2020, the U.S. dollar per Canadian dollar exchange rate used for such conversion was 0.7461 which was the average Bank of Canada foreign exchange rate for the 2020 fiscal year.
-For 2020 fiscal year.
-For 2019, the U.S. dollar per Canadian dollar exchange rate used for such conversion was 0.7461 which was the average Bank of Canada foreign exchange rate for the 2020 fiscal year.
-For 2019, the U.S. dollar per Canadian dollar exchange rate used for such conversion was 0.7537 which was the average Bank of Canada foreign exchange rate for the 2019 fiscal year. - (2) The amount represents payments earned in 2021, 2020 and 2019 under the 2021, 2020 and 2019 Non-Equity Incentive Plan, which were paid in March 2022, March 2021 and March 2020, respectively, as discussed under the section of this Circular captioned "Non-Equity Incentive Plan Compensation and Bonuses." - (3) Represents the aggregate grant date fair value of stock options granted.
+- (1) Compensation amounts for Mr. Mortimer, Ms. Aulin and Dr. Sherrington were paid in Canadian dollars and have been converted to U.S. dollars for purposes of the table.
+The U.S. dollar per Canadian dollar exchange rates used for such conversions were 0.7410, 0.7692 and 0.7980, which were the average Bank of Canada foreign exchange rates for the 2023, 2022 and 2021 fiscal years, respectively. - (2) Represents the aggregate grant date fair value of stock options granted.
 These amounts have been computed in accordance with FASB ASC Topic 718, using the Black-Scholes option pricing model.
-For a discussion of valuation assumptions, see Note 10 to our financial statements included in our Annual Report on Form 10-K and the critical accounting policy discussions in the section captioned "Management's Discussion and Analysis of Financial Condition and Results of Operation Critical Accounting Policies and Significant Judgments and Estimates Stock-based compensation." - (4) Of the total amount for 2021, (i) \$546 represents life insurance premiums through our group extended benefit plan, (ii) \$5,635 represents other insurance premiums, and (iii) \$26,215 represents contributions intended for retirement savings.
-Of the total amount for 2020, (i) \$510 represents life insurance premiums through our group extended benefit plan, (ii) \$5,267 represents other insurance premiums, and (iii) \$23,099 represents contributions intended for retirement savings.
-Of the total amount for 2019, (i) \$516 represents life insurance premiums, and (iii) \$23,099 represents contributions intended for retirement savings.
-Of the total amount for 2019, (i) \$516 represents life insurance premiums through our group extended benefit plan, (ii) \$678 represents provincial health care premiums, (iii) \$4,997 represents other insurance premiums, and (iv) \$21,043 represents contributions intended for retirement savings. - (5) Of the total amount for 2021, (i) \$546 represents life insurance premiums through our group extended benefit plan, (ii) \$6,453 represents other insurance premiums, and (iii) \$14,136 represents contributions intended for retirement savings. - (6) Of the total amount for 2021, (i) \$546 represents life insurance premiums through our group extended benefit plan, (ii) \$8,773 represents other insurance premiums, and (iii) \$26,276 represents contributions intended for retirement savings.
-Of the total amount for 2020, (i) \$510 represents life insurance premiums through our group extended benefit plan, (ii) \$8,083 represents other insurance premiums, and (iii) \$24,906 represents contributions intended for retirement savings.
-Of the total amount for 2019, (i) \$516 represents life insurance premiums, and (iii) \$24,906 represents contributions intended for retirement savings.
-Of the total amount for 2019, (i) \$516 represents life insurance premiums through our group extended benefit plan, (ii) \$678 represents provincial health care premiums, (iii) \$7,844 represents other insurance premiums, and (iv) \$22,284 represents contributions intended for retirement savings. - (7) Dr. Pimstone received a tenure award for the achievement of 20 years of service pursuant to a company-wide tenure recognition program. - (8) Dr. Kenney is employed by our wholly owned subsidiary, Xenon Pharmaceuticals USA Inc. Dr. Kenney joined the Corporation as the Chief Medical Officer in August 2021.
-Compensation amounts, except amounts in the column titled "Option Awards," reflect the actual U.S. dollar amounts paid to Dr. Kenney. - (9) Of the total amount for 2021, (i) \$377 represents life insurance premiums through our group extended benefit plan, and (ii) 8,106 represents contributions intended for retirement savings.
+For a discussion of valuation assumptions, see Note 10 to our financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2023 filed with the SEC and SEDAR+. - (3) The amount represents payments earned in 2023, 2022 and 2021 under the Incentive Compensation Plan (in 2023), and under the 2022 and 2021 Non-Equity Incentive Plan, which were paid in March 2024, March 2023 and March 2022, respectively, as discussed, with respect to payments earned in 2023, under the section of this Circular captioned "Non-Equity Incentive Plan Compensation and Bonuses." - (4) Mr. Mortimer received a tenure award for the achievement of 10 years of service pursuant to a company-wide tenure recognition program. - (5) Of the total amount for 2023, (i) \$573 represents life insurance premiums through our group extended benefit plan, (ii) \$5,580 represents other insurance premiums, and (iii) \$33,301 represents contributions intended for retirement savings.
+Of the total amount for 2022, (i) \$505 represents life insurance premiums through our group extended benefit plan, (ii) \$5,430 represents other insurance premiums, and (iii) \$29,734 represents contributions intended for retirement savings.
+Of the total amount for 2021, (i) \$546 represents life insurance premiums through our group extended benefit plan, (ii) \$5,635 represents other insurance premiums, and (iii) \$26,215 represents contributions intended for retirement savings. - (6) Of the total amount for 2023, (i) \$573 represents life insurance premiums through our group extended benefit plan, (ii) \$7,620 represents other insurance premiums, and (iii) \$23,284 represents contributions intended for retirement savings.
+Of the total amount for 2022, (i) \$505 represents life insurance premiums through our group extended benefit plan, (ii) \$7,548 represents other insurance premiums, and (iii) \$21,264 represents contributions intended for retirement savings.
+Of the total amount for 2021, (i) \$546 represents life insurance premiums through our group extended benefit plan, (ii) \$6,453 represents other insurance premiums, and (iii) \$14,136 represents contributions intended for retirement savings. - (7) Drs.
+Kenney and Von Seggern are employed by our wholly owned subsidiary, Xenon Pharmaceuticals USA Inc. Dr. Kenney joined the Corporation as Chief Medical Officer in August 2021 and Dr. Von Seggern joined the Corporation as Chief Commercial Officer in July 2020.
+Compensation amounts, except amounts in the column titled "Option Awards," reflect the actual U.S. dollar amounts paid to Drs.
+Kenney and Von Seggern, respectively.